 Destiny 2 on PC opens up a whole new audience for one of the most talked about console shooters of the past few years.
 And with each character's loot and progress wiped from the first game, it's also an attractive proposition for those previously playing on PS4 or Xbox One and fancying a switch.

-Destiny 2 launch time on PC
+Destiny 2 PC launch calendar

 Destiny 2 PC specs and graphics options